The Snake's Pass: Plot summary

 After Murdock has left, Arthur and Andy take Joyce home.
-It is very dark when they reach Joyce's house and Arthur can hear the sweet sound of his daughter's voice helping him out of the carriage.
-Arthur is never able to see the face that belongs to the sweet voice but Andy tells him her name is Norah.
+It is very dark when they reach Joyce's house, and Arthur can hear the sweet sound of his daughter's voice helping him out of the carriage.
+Arthur is never able to see the face behind the sweet voice, but Andy tells him her name is Norah.
 Arthur decides that he would like to stay in the town for a few days and see this shifting bog in the morning.
 The next morning, the innkeeper asks Arthur if he will share a car up to the mountain with another man who is working there.
 The man turns out to be an old classmate of Arthur's, Dick Sutherland.
-Arthur, Dick and Andy travel up to the hill to see the beautiful view and the bog.
+Arthur, Dick, and Andy travel up to the hill to see the beautiful view and the bog.
 Dick explains that he was hired by Murdock as a scientist and geologist to help Murdock with some investigations on his land.

-As the novel progresses, Dick, Arthur and Andy advance in their work along the Knocknacar Hills when Arthur comes across what he describes as the most beautiful peasant girl he has ever seen.
+As the novel progresses, Dick, Arthur, and Andy advance in their work along the Knocknacar Hills when Arthur comes across what he describes as the most beautiful peasant girl he has ever seen.
 The two continue to meet in the same spot, but Arthur never learns her name.
-He describes her being "a beautiful peasant girl had great gifts-a heart of gold, a sweet, pure nature, and a rare intelligence."
-One day when Arthur goes to their meeting place, she never shows.
-Everyday Arthur goes to their meeting spot but does not find his unknown girl.
+He describes her as "a beautiful peasant girl who had great gifts-a heart of gold, a sweet, pure nature, and a rare intelligence."
+One day, when Arthur goes to their meeting place, she doesn't show up.
+Every day, Arthur goes to their meeting spot but does not find the girl he does not know.

 At dinner one evening, Dick tells Arthur of his love for Norah Joyce but fears her father will despise him because he is working on Murdock's land.
-Arthur tells Dick of his love for this unknown girl that he has not been able to find.
+Arthur tells Dick about his love for an unknown girl he has been unable to find.
 The next day, Andy finds Arthur waiting for his peasant girl and asks what Arthur desires in his future wife.
 When Arthur begins to describe her, he realizes he is describing his unknown girl.
 Andy tells Arthur that Norah would be the perfect fit for him, but Arthur cannot act upon this because Dick has feelings for her.
 They later learn she has gone to live in a convent.